hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 ### Fitting

-To run optimization problem you need to do three steps:
+The following steps are required to run the parameters estimation problem:

-- Be sure that you measurement points are loaded in a proper way: referred `Scenario`s exists, proper error model is chosen.
+- Be sure that measurement points are loaded in a proper way: referred `Scenario`s exist, the proper error model is chosen.
-- If required add parameters responsible for noise distribution into a model code, like `sigma` etc.
+- If required add distribution-related noise parameters into the model code, like `sigma` etc.
 - Select a set of parameters which will be fitted and set initial values for them.

-For the presented example we uses normal distribution of measurement error with unknown variance parameter `sigma1`, `sigma2`, `sigma3` for doses 1, 10 and 100.
+For the presented example we use normal distribution of measurement error with unknown variance parameters `sigma1`, `sigma2`, `sigma3` for doses 1, 10 and 100.

-We need to add this unknown parameters into the Heta code updating the initial model:
+We need to add this unknown parameters into the Heta code and update the initial model:

 ```heta
 ...